mhorne89/enoch/README.md

 ### Serve UI

-Enoch has a basic UI which will create a route named `/enoch-logs` to be used by the application to fetch the logs.
-It also creates a subdiretory named `/enoch` which you can navigate to to view your API logs.
+Revelation has a basic UI which will create a routes named `/revelation/logs` to be used by the application to fetch the logs and `/revelation/reports` to fetch the reports.
+It also creates a subdiretory named `/revelation` which you can navigate to to view your API logs.
 Add these routes to your applcication by including the following line in your Node applicaiton.

 ```
-enoch.serve(app);
+revelation.serve(app);
 ```

+## Configuration
+Revelation will read from a configuration file, `.revelation.json`, which you can place in the root directory of your project.
+The following options are available to be configured.

+* secret - Password to be used for UI authentication.

 ## Run in dev mode

 To run in dev mode simply clone the repo, navigate to the directory and run `npm run dev` which will allow you to edit the UI directly with the Angular CLI on port 4000.
 You can also run `npm run prod` to serve the UI from the Node.js server.
-This will run Enoch, including the UI, on your local machine at `localhost:8085`.
+This will run Enoch, including the UI, on your local machine at `localhost:8081`.
 You will need to supply some sample logs in the `/logs` directory.

+## 3rd party integrations

+Revelation currently supports external reporting to the following services:

+* Rapid7 Insight - To enable Rapid7 logging, simply make sure you have set RAPID7_ACCESS_TOKEN in your environmental variables.